-We have so far focused on algorithms that eliminate of HN entirely in the network.
+We have so far focused on elimination of HN entirely in the network.
 The HN-free algorithms we have considered, however, are actually amenable to modifications that aim to decrease EN at the cost of some HN.
-Figure 10a shows the variation in network capacity with the trade-off between HN and EN.
+Figure 11a shows the variation in network capacity with the trade-off between HN and EN of the network with the client-AP ratio = 4 : 1.
 The settings considered include 1) a hidden-node free network without power control at the constant power level of 281.8mW; 2) a hidden-node free network with PUSPC; 3) a range of networks with constraint (iii) of PUSPC relaxed to allow progressively increasing number of HN-causing edges; and 4) the minimum-transmit-power approach.
-We also map the plot in Figure 10a point-by-point to a Jain's Fairness Index versus total network capacity plot, as shown in Figure 10b.

 The relaxation in 3) above is achieved by means of disregarding the coverage requirement of PCSRange.
 More specifically, we allow inequality (15) to be violated for a maximum of d times for each link.
 Thus, we can tune the degree of HN in the network by tuning d.
 Each time (15) is violated, the # HN-causing edges increases while the # EN-causing edges may decrease.
 As d increases, the curve asymptotically approaches the case with minimum-transmit powers.
-As a reference, we also plotted the throughput of Min-pow as the last point of the curve.
+As a reference, we also plotted the throughput of the minimum-transmit-power approach as the last point of the curve.